-The Bank's conduct risk initiative is in progress and is set to continue for the coming year and will aim to build on our existing controls framework.
+The Bank's conduct risk initiative is in progress and is set to continue for the coming year and will aim to build on the Bank's existing controls framework.

-Further information on the Bank's risk management framework can be found in the Pillar III Disclosure document published on the Bank's website.
+Further information on the Bank's risk management framework can be found in the Pillar 3 Disclosure document published on the Bank's website.

-Pillar III is the part of CRD IV that sets out the information banks must disclose about their risks.
+Pillar 3 is the part of CRD IV that sets out the information banks must disclose about their risks.